bricev/JobQueue/README.md

 ## Tests

+First, a local instance of Redis must run.

-To run tests, use the following command:
+Then, to run tests, use the following command:
  ```
  vendor/bin/phpunit
  ```